PriyaDevNow/The-Cobalt-Building-London/README.md

 - [Bootstrap example for masonry](https://getbootstrap.com/docs/5.0/examples/masonry/)
 - [Codepen](https://codepen.io/Maxalos/pen/MXXqGj) for the stylish vertical responsive timeline
 - Fred Rodgers – a neighbour and long-term Barbican resident who provided his paper on the history of the Barbican Wildlife Garden and pointed out further resources to me
-- Jonathan Spengler who pointed me to Caroline Sandes' paper on the THE BARBICAN BEFORE BARBICAN: THE HOUSE, ITS HISTORY AND THE ‘IMAGINARY’ WATCHTOWER
+- Jonathan Spengler who pointed me to Caroline Sandes' 2018 academic paper on the THE BARBICAN BEFORE BARBICAN: THE HOUSE, ITS HISTORY AND THE ‘IMAGINARY’ WATCHTOWER
+- Amy Richardson - developer of SCOOPS website - for README structure

 ### **Media References**